riessss/riessss/README.md

 I started out in 🚀 entrepreneurship and discovered a passion for 📊 data science along the way.
 Since then, I've been diving deep into 🔧 backend development and growing my skills every day.

 ### 🚧 Currently working on:
 - 📚 Following the [boot.dev](https://www.boot.dev/u/riessss) backend curriculum
 - 🎵 Building a full-stack music application
+- 🗃️ Improving my SQL and Database knowledge
 - 👾 Participating in Hackathons

 ### 🎯 Goals: